piglovesyou/graphql-let/README.md

 # This will generate .graphql-let.yml
 ```

-Next add
+Next, add
 [graphql-codegen plugins](https://graphql-code-generator.com/docs/plugins/index)
-in it. **Please note that you have to generate TypeScript source** by the
+in it. **Please note that you have to generate a TypeScript source** by the
 plugins.

 Edit it like this: